Difference-in-Differences Estimation with Spatial Spillovers: Potential Outcomes Framework

 \section{Potential Outcomes Framework}

-This section will present a potential outcome framework that formalizes spatial spillovers.
-The goal of this exercise is to formalize treatment effects that are no longer uniquely defined in settings with spillovers.
+This section presents a potential outcome framework that formalizes spatial spillovers.
+The goal of this exercise is to define possible treatment effects of interest since they are no longer uniquely defined in settings with spillovers.
 Following the canonical difference-in-differences framework, I observe a panel of units for periods $t \in \{0,1\}$ and treatment turns on between periods for some of the units.\footnote{This can be extended to multiple periods by replacing $Y_{i0}$ and $Y_{i1}$ throughout with pre- and post- sample averages of $Y_{it}$.
 This framework is extended to staggered treatment adoption in Section \ref{sec:event_study}.} Let $D_{i}$ be an indicator equal to one if unit $i$ is treated and therefore treatment status is defined as $D_{it} = D_{i} * \one_{t = 1}$.

-\begin{assumption}[Random Sampling] $\{ Y_{i0}, Y_{i1}, D_{i} \}_{i = 1}^{n}$ is an independent and identically distributed sample of panel data. \end{assumption}

-Assumption (\ref{assumption:random}) allows me to consider observations as coming from a larger population (sometimes called a superpopulation).
-Later, when discussing inference, I will relax this assumption to account for spatial correlation between observations, but identification does not rely on independence.
-As an alternative, inference could come from a design-based perspective following \citet{Athey_Imbens_2021}.

 Potential outcomes, denoted $Y_{it}(D_i, h_i(\vec{D}))$, are a function of unit $i$'s own treatment-status $D_i$ and, departing from the standard potential outcomes framework, of a function of the entire vector of treatment assignments $h_i(\vec{D})$ where $\vec{D} \in \{0,1 \}^n$ denotes the $n$-dimensional vector of all unit treatments.
 The non-negative scalar- or vector-valued function $h_i(\vec{D})$ is referred to as an `exposure mapping'.
-This setup follows \citet{Vazquez-Bare_2019} who studies identification of spillover effects under an experimental setting.\footnote{Note that throughout, expectations and inference are conditional on the vector of exposure mappings.
+This setup follows \citet{vazquez2022identification} who studies identification of spillover effects under an experimental setting.
+Assumption (\ref{assumption:random}) allows me to consider observations as coming from a larger population (sometimes called a superpopulation).\footnote{Note that throughout, expectations and inference are conditional on the treatment vector (and hence exposure mappings) as in \citet{Borusyak_Jaravel_Spiess_2021}.
 In design-based settings, the distribution of exposure mappings is known so expectations can be taken without conditioning on the vector of exposure mappings.
-See \citet{Savje_Aronow_Hudgens_2021} for discussion estimation and inference when the treatment design is known.}
+See \citet{Savje_Aronow_Hudgens_2021} and \citet{xu2023difference} for discussion of estimation and inference when the treatment design is known.}

+\begin{assumption}[Random Sampling] $\{ Y_{i0}, Y_{i1} \}_{i = 1}^{n}$ is an independent and identically distributed sample of panel data. \end{assumption}